NumberPiOso/expenses-visualization-app/README.md

 # Expenses

 I plan to create a expenses visualization web application for personal use.
+This should help me keep track of my incomes and expenses, helping me to take better decisions.

 I think I will do it using FastAPI and Postgresql at backend, besides that, may god help me.